Skip to content

 node_type="Firewall",

-failure_blast_radius="All traffic crossing security boundary"
+failure_blast_radius="All traffic crossing the security boundary — blocks all cross-zone communication",

 ),